 The question is do we spend £50,000 to conserve this area of unique natural importance, unique national importance.
 Do we spend this money or do we throw away an income of about £6 million a year on tourism alone?

-An RTÉ News report by Michael Ryan broadcast on 16 December 1970.
+An RTÉ News report broadcast on 16 December 1970.
 The reporter is Michael Ryan.